-Please find enclosed a copy of the records located in response to your request.
-Some information has been withheld pursuant to sections 15(1)(f) (Disclosure harmful to law enforcement) and 22 (Disclosure harmful to personal privacy) of FOIPPA.
+Please find enclosed phase three of your request.
+Additional records are being processed and will follow under separate cover.
+Some information has been withheld in the enclosed records pursuant to sections, 15 (Disclosure harmful to law enforcement), and 22 (Disclosure harmful to personal privacy) of FOIPPA.
 Copies of these sections of FOIPPA are provided for your reference.
 A complete copy of FOIPPA is available online at: